Jordfoz16/exporttool/README.md

 # Technical

 ## Scale
 We achieve scale for large volumes of data by processing buckets in parallel across as many CPUs as you would like to dedicate AND by streaming the data directly from disk, to STDOUT, which is directed over an encrypted (TLS) or unencrypted connection to the receiving server.
-Extracting/uncompressing the event data to disk is an option but results in enormous disk IO bottlenecks and disk space consumption. if you are using the file option, writing to the disk that you are reading from is NOT recommended, instead, use a network attached storage option.
+Extracting/uncompressing the event data to disk is an option but results in enormous disk IO bottlenecks and disk space consumption. if you are using the file option, writing to the disk that you are reading from is NOT recommended, instead, optimally use local storage, otherwise a network attached storage option.

-Disk speed (IOPS) and the number of CPUs are generally your limiting factors on the indexers.
-While disk speed is a factor, it's usually not a factors in the overall scale picture because Splunk indexers will usually have high IOPs capabilities.
+When reading the data, disk speed (IOPS) and the number of CPUs are generally your limiting factors on the indexers.
+While disk speed is a factor, it's usually not a factor in the overall scale picture because Splunk indexers will usually have high IOPs capabilities.
 You can monitor the linux processes to get a feel for whether exporttool processes are in SLEEP or RUN mode.
 If they spend the majority of their time in SLEEP mode, they are being throttled by disk, network, receiving server, etc and adding more CPUs will probably not buy you more speed.

 The exporttool script running on your indexers and the receiving server are built to scale and will usually not be your bottleneck.
 Your bottlenecks will almost certainly be bandwidth constraints between your indexers and your final destination.
 Depending on where you deploy your receiving server, that bandwidth bottleneck might exist between the indexers and receiving server.

 ## Exported Data Format
-The exported data will be csv formatted with a header followed by the individual events.
+Splunk's exporttool utility will export data in csv format with a header, followed by the individual events.
 It’s important to call out that these events are often multiline events with the most common example being windows logs.
 The below events are examples that are generated by Splunk and then passed via stdin to the exporttool.py script.

 The _raw field contains the original event and the other fields were captured/created during ingest. _time is the time extracted from the event which will be the primary time reference used by the destination analytics platform.
 The sourcetype field will likely be what is used by the destination to determine how to parse and where to route the event.